 Title I Pre-K Program

 The UCPS Title I Pre-K program is a full-day program designed to provide a rich, child-centered literacy-focused program to ensure all children enter kindergarten ready to learn.
 There is no charge for children who qualify for the program and classes are offered in each of our nine Title I schools.
 To be eligible, students must demonstrate a need for education experience as indicated on the state-approved pre-kindergarten screening.
 Applicants must be four years old on or before Aug.
 31, 2020.
-The application deadline is March 20, 2020.
-Families will receive a screening appointment letter in April 2020.

 NC Pre-K Program

 The NC Pre-K program is a free, high quality state program designed to enhance school readiness for eligible four-year-old children.
 Family income must be 75 percent of the state median income to qualify for the program and classes are offered at Walter Bickett Education Center, Waxhaw Elementary, Indian Trail Elementary and participating childcare sites.
 Eligibility details may be found under NC Pre-K at www.theAllianceforChildren.org.
 The NC Pre-K program is available through the Alliance for Children, a partner in the Smart Start network.
 Applicants must be four years old on or before Aug.
 31, 2020.
 Applications are open all year.
 Families are encouraged to apply during the spring and summer as classrooms and sites fill quickly.